Ashton Central Swimming Club

 Any discrepancies should be queried promptly with the bank.

-5.2 All information is inputted onto spreadsheet data base and a manual record is also kept.
+5.2 All information is inputted onto spreadsheet data base.

 6.INCOME